220523-Java-React/demos/week4/chinook-challenge/README.md

 # Chinook SQL Lab
-In this exercise you will practice populating a database by running the provided `chinook.sql` scripts in sequential order within DBeaver.
+In this exercise you will practice populating a database by running the provided `chinook.sql` to populate the database within DBeaver.
 Use SQL Sublanguages to return the requested information below: